On the Fast Track to Full Gold Open Access: Relevant Literature

-Many supported an Open Access model \cite{Zhao2014,Bjoerk2017}, with publishers trying to bring every year even more journals to such a model, and especially to the Gold Open Access typically hybridized by the option of the subscription based model, with the transition to Full Gold Open Access paving it's way (a type of Open Access model where the only option to publish is by paying a publication fee, that is Article Processing Charge). \cite{Bjoerk2012,Sivertsen2019}
+Many supported an Open Access model \cite{Zhao2014,Bjoerk2017}, with publishers trying to bring even more journals to such a model every year, and especially to the Gold Open Access typically hybridized by the option of the subscription-based model, with the transition to Full Gold Open Access paving its way (a type of Open Access model where the only option to publish is by paying a publication fee, that is Article Processing Charge). \cite{Bjoerk2012,Sivertsen2019}

-From the business standpoint, the financial construction is sound, there is a cut of funds on the one side, but that will be covered by the authors or funding institutions on the other side, and thus the publishers will survive, an important factor without a doubt, as the publishers are an integral part of Academia and the Scientific Community.
-Yet the dreadful expensive subscriptions were replaced by typically expensive, or at least not that inexpensive, Article Processing Charges.
+From a business standpoint, the financial construction is sound; there is a cut in funds on one side, but that will be covered by the authors or funding institutions on the other side, and thus the publishers will survive, an important factor without a doubt, as the publishers are an integral part of academia and the scientific community.
+Yet the dreadfully expensive subscriptions were replaced by typically expensive, or at least not that inexpensive, Article Processing Charges.
 With the natural question in the air: What is the total sum in terms of pluses and minuses, and what are the constraints? \cite{Beall2013}